tmathews/yosup/README.md

 other NIPs, please use other clients such as Snort, Coracle, or Iris.

-It's written in plain JavaScript, HTML, and CSS for ease of development and building, see the example Dockerfile.
+It's written in plain JavaScript, HTML, and CSS for ease of development and building.
 Small features and optimizations will be added as needed, but the application is considered "complete".

 Patches are welcomed via email.